DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/quickstart/registry-in-one.md

     ![View overview](../images/interg04.jpg)

-1. The overview page displays the basic information and statistical information of the current registry, and also provides a quick start at the top, which is convenient for managing image space, workspace, and creating applications.
+1. The overview page displays the basic information and statistical information of the current registry, and also provides a quick start at the top, which is convenient for managing registry space, workspace, and creating applications.

     ![View overview](../images/interg05.jpg)